-- “Queen Anne Neville.
+The following is taken from this interview in History Extra “Q: Which three historical figures would you invite to a dinner party and why?
+“Queen Anne Neville.
 Frustratingly little is known of her life.
 I’d love to know if Anne was happily married to Richard III and how she felt about the events of 1483,… Continue reading Look who’s coming to dinner….

 This is a very entertaining and well-illustrated 2006 article, choosing one arch-villain for each century from the eleventh to the twentieth.
 The all-male list includes just one King but two Archbishops of Canterbury.
 So what do you think?